Donard20/learn-swift-codecademy/1-hello-world/README.md

 ---
  ## 🚀 Aim:

-- [x] Learning the basic concepts and fundamentals of Swift.
-- [x] Swift is a powerful and intuitive general-purpose programming language developed by Apple.
+Swift is a powerful and intuitive general-purpose programming language developed by Apple.
 Its development started in July 2010.

+Much of the inspiration for Swift came from languages like Objective-C, Rust, Haskell, Ruby, Python, C#, and many others.
+Swift’s concise yet expressive syntax and modern features make it the perfect first language for beginners and one experienced developers enjoy transitioning into.

-- [x] create applications for:
+- Its first version was released in 2014 with the intent to create applications for:
   - 📱 iOS
   - ⌚ watchOS
   - 🖥️ macOS
   - 📺 tvOS
   - 🐧 Linux

+ Since then, hundreds of companies including Uber and Slack have incorporated Swift into their tech stack.

+> In this lesson, we’ll start by learning the basic concepts and fundamentals of Swift.

+Happy coding!
 ---
  ## 🛠️ Lessons: